chiku/simple_validation/README.md

 ------------

 There are no runtime dependencies for this gem.
 This gem runs with ruby 1.9+ or compatible versions.
 Ruby 1.8 isn't supported.
-Please use version 0.1.6 og simple_validation if you wish to use ruby 1.8.
+Please use version 0.1.6 of simple_validation if you wish to use ruby 1.8.

 Installation
 ------------